"Does anyone else out there feel lonely and isolated since beginning to care for their parents?"

 "We think of loneliness as a sad condition but, for a social species, being on the social perimeter is not only sad—it's dangerous," he says.
-"The pain and averseness of loneliness, of feeling isolated from those around you, is also part of a biological early warning machinery to alert you to threats and damage to your social body, which you also need to survive and prosper."
+"The pain and averseness of loneliness, of feeling isolated from those around you, is also part of a biological early warning machinery to alert you to threats and damage which you need to survive and prosper."

-For millennia, humans relied on the collective intelligence and strength of a group to defend against predators and forage for food.
-Just as low blood sugar triggers a hunger response and tissue damage triggers a pain response, so too does loneliness trigger an unconscious biochemical response, compelling us to sate our "hunger" for human connection.
+Historically, humans rely on the collective intelligence and strength of a group to defend against predators and forage for food.
+Just as low blood sugar triggers a hunger response and tissue damage triggers a pain response, so too does loneliness trigger an unconscious biochemical response, compelling us to satisfy our "hunger" for human connection.

 Loneliness in the elderly is increasingly recognized as a serious, but often fixable problem.
 Both caregivers and their loved ones are at risk for feeling lonely for a variety of reasons.

 The stigma and memory loss of dementia makes it increasingly difficult for a person with cognitive impairment to connect to those around them.
-The dual-edged nature of this all-too-familiar scenario is that that individual's family members will also feel the sting of isolation as their loved one mentally drifts further away from them.
+The dual-edged nature of this all-too-familiar scenario is that that the family caregiver will also feel the sting of isolation as their loved one mentally drifts further away from them.